wagtail/wagtail/docs/reference/pages/panels.md

 `MultipleChooserPanel` accepts an additional required argument `chooser_field_name`, specifying the name of the `ForeignKey` relation that the chooser is linked to.

-For example, given a child model that provies a gallery of images on `BlogPage`:
+For example, given a child model that provides a gallery of images on `BlogPage`:

 ```python
 class BlogPageGalleryImage(Orderable):